 - Use a soft brush to remove ballast that lies outside the sleepers.

 This works with all the main model railway ballasts, including that from Woodland Scenics, Busch, Javis and even homemade variants, and Peco and Hornby points.
-Perhaps the key step, is to number 3; test frequently.

 Switch the points regularly throughout the process and check the blades move.
 I also find it helpful to take a set of wheels from a wagon and run them over the points to watch and feel for any hick-ups as it passes through them.
 This can alert you to any unnoticed ballast that’s secured itself to the rail sides.

 Just to inspire you, watch this short from Everard Junction on track and ballast weathering.

 When ballasting, there are a few tools make the process much easier.

 Along with this, Isopropyl Alcohol — IPA, is highly recommended for mixing with the glue to help it work its way into the ballast.
 It’s available here in 1Lt bottles.
 (It also makes great track cleaner so 1lt won’t be wasted).

 A soft metal headed hammer.
 Not absolutely necessary but I use this for tapping the track rather than a spoon — it’s also useful for track pinning.
 The advantage being that with a soft head, it won’t damage the rail heads.

 PVA aka white glue.
 Mixed with water in 50/50 mix and used with a needle point syringe (below) to hold the ballast in place.

 Needle point syringe.
 Ideal for precision placement of the glue between sleepers and most importantly not on the rail heads.